 Before establishing his consulting firm, Kalish served as Vice President of Institutional Advancement at Hunter College and as Vice President and National Campaign Director of the American Committee for the Weizmann Institute of Science.
 There, he managed a 49-person major gift staff in 14 offices across the country raising $74 million during his tenure.
 Previously, he was Director of the Northeast Regional Office of The Johns Hopkins University and Hospital for ten years, serving as a key member of the development staff during two capital campaigns, which together raised over $2 billion.

 An active leader in the fundraising profession, Kalish has served as a board member of both the Association of Fundraising Professionals (AFP), as well as AFP's New York City Chapter.
-He is the recipient of the 2016 Ralph E. Chamberlain Award in recognition of his leadership in the philanthropic sector and commitment to AFP.
-Kalish has been a Certified Fund Raising Executive (CFRE) since 2001.
+He is the recipient of the 2016 Ralph E. Chamberlain Award from AFP-NYC in recognition of his leadership in the philanthropic sector and commitment to the chapter.
+Kalish held a Certified Fund Raising Executive (CFRE) designation from 2001-2019.

 In addition to his professional positions, he has served as President of the SUNY New Paltz Alumni Association and Chairman of the Board of Directors of the SUNY New Paltz Foundation.
 He is a recipient of the Association’s Distinguished Alumni Service Award.

-Thom Hamill is a seasoned NFP professional with 15 years of experience as a change agent, with a proven track record of elevating the fundraising/marketing/PR efforts of a series of large ($40M – $300M annual budget) organizations in the Jewish education, social services, elder care, child welfare and mental health arenas.
+Thom Hamill is a seasoned not-for-profit professional with 15 years of experience as a change agent, with a proven track record of elevating the fundraising/marketing/PR efforts of a series of large ($40M – $300M annual budget) organizations in the Jewish education, social services, elder care, child welfare, and mental health arenas.

-As a former business owner, Thom and his partner Charles Avery Fisher grew their company, over a 15-year period, from a $1M operation to a +$5M operation that was eventually acquired by Fidelity Management Corp.
-A graduate of Cornell University, Thom lives in Scarsdale with his wife, two teenage children and poodle.
+As a former business owner, Thom and his partner Charles Avery Fisher grew their company, over 15 years, from a $1M operation to a +$5M operation that was eventually acquired by Fidelity Management Corp.
+A graduate of Cornell University, Thom lives in Scarsdale with his wife, two college-age children, and a poodle.